sundaram25018/Animal-Classification/README.md

 # Animal Classification using CNN 🐄🐃🐐

 This project uses Convolutional Neural Networks (CNNs) to classify images of cows, buffaloes, and goats.
-The model is trained using TensorFlow/Keras and supports data augmentation for improved performance.
+The model is trained using TensorFlow/Keras and supports data augmentation for improved performance having accuracy of 81%.

 # 📌 Features
 ✅ Image classification for Cow, Buffalo, and Goat.